-FIRST VIOLATION SECOND VIOLATION Parents will be contacted at the time the camper is caught with the strong possibility of being sent home, depending on the circumstances.
-The camper will absolutely be sent home.
+FIRST VIOLATION Parents will be contacted at the time the camper is caught with the strong possibility of being sent home, depending on the circumstances.

 FF.
 VILLAGE PATROL

 You deserve a break tonight!
 Skylake follows the basic rule that staff always goes to bed with their campers.
 The exception to the rule is the nights we have VP.
 Normally, the goal is to have village patrol once per week.
 The campers are put to bed, and then at 10 P.M. the staff is permitted to leave the cabins for staff meetings, planned food treats, or simply down time.